 “Meals are the most enjoyable moments of the day.
-We only miss them on rare occasions,” said Thibaut de Saint Pol, a sociologist at the Ecole Normale SupĂ©reure de Cachan, told a The Local.
-Mealtimes are “an important social time” and that “family identity, work teams or friends are built around these moments,” he remarked.
+We only miss them on rare occasions,” said Thibaut de Saint Pol, a sociologist at the Ecole Normale Supereure de Cachan, told The Local.
+Mealtimes are “an important social time,” and “family identity, work teams or friends are built around these moments,” he remarked.
 “And sharing food is a way of establishing a connection with other people,” the sociologist added.

 French Country Dining Room Must-Haves

-French country dining chairs should be those with cabriole legs in ladder back style, or with vertical slats, that are often with rush seating.
+French country dining chairs should be those with cabriole legs in ladder back style, or with vertical slats, which are often with rush seating.